 The navy blue genuine leather has a pebbly grain.
 It feels soft to the touch.
 It’s dark and almost looks almost black on camera unless an actual black Bible is in the picture as well.
 There is no printing on the front.
 The spine includes Tyndale, Holy Bible, and NLT printed in silver at the top.
-The rest is blank.
 The liner is navy blue paste-down vinyl.
 It has one silver 1/4″ ribbon marker.
 The page edges are silver to match.
 It weighs 1lb, 6.6 oz.

 Black Genuine Leather

 The black genuine leather is very similar to the navy with the same type of pebbly-grained, soft to the touch leather.
 It has a plain cover except for a few words on the spine.
 The text on the spine (Tyndale, Holy Bible, NLT) and the page edges are gold.
 The liner is black paste-down vinyl.
 It has one red 1/4″ ribbon marker and weighs 1lb, 6.6 oz.